Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

-(CBS Baltimore) — Why are the shelves at the local grocery store always partly empty?
+(CBS Baltimore) — Why are grocery store shelves always partly empty?
 Why do deliveries take so much longer than they used to?
 Why is everything more expensive?
-The short answer is supply chain issues.
-The long answer, explaining what is causing those supply chain issues, is not that simple.
+The short answer to all of these questions and others is supply chain issues.
+The long answer, explaining U.S. and global supply chain issues in 2021, is not that simple.

 It goes without saying that the once-in-a-lifetime COVID pandemic has exacerbated existing problems.
-That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function, just as demand has drastically increased for those products.READ MORE: Many Colorado Pharmacies Slammed With Demand As COVID Booster Eligibility Widens
+That includes a shortage of workers along the path that products take from the factory to a consumer’s doorstep, creating multiple bottlenecks in a system that depends on timeliness to function.
+And that’s happened just as demand drastically increased for those products.READ MORE: Denver Weather: Cold Front Brings In Chilly Temperatures For Halloween

-Even that more complicated explanation doesn’t fully explain why consumers can’t buy what they want when they want.
+Even this more complicated explanation doesn’t fully spell out why consumers can’t buy what they want when they want.
 That’s because there are no easy answers and no easy fixes.

 What Is The Supply Chain?